ahgraber/Fedorov/index.md

 Expanding out all possibilities into the entire candidate set, this would be 3\*3\*2\*3 = 54 unique patient profiles.
 Given respondent time is expensive, and high respondent burden decreases quality of results, we seek to reduce time-in-survey by creating a fractional-factorial design of 8 unique patient profiles.
 As we want to extract as much data from the exercise as possible, the 8-profile fractional-factorial design must be as efficient as possible.

+Practically speaking, the number of attributes is limited to no more than 25, each with at most 5 levels due to the complexity of the simulation, limited respondent pool, and limited number of experiments possible per respondent.
+Thus, at most, the candidate set contains $$ 5 ^ { 25 } $$ (approx. $$ 3 \times 10 ^ { 17 } $$) possibilities – and will generally be significantly smaller as not all 25 attributes are used and most contain fewer than 5 levels.
+However, the worst-case scenario requires approximately $$ 2 \times 10 ^ { 10 } $$ gigabytes to merely store the candidate set.
+The combinatorics problem explains why stochastic search algorithms such as simulated annealing or genetic algorithms are frequently used instead of an exhaustive search against a complete candidate set.

 ### Model Definition

 ## Constrained D-Optimality